US copper bounces after Trump sets a tariff date, but below peak

 The most-traded copper contract on the SHFE fell for the fifth day, down 0.4% to 78,600 yuan ($10,952.87) per ton after touching its lowest since June 23.

-Benchmark three-month copper on the LME rebounded on Thursday after five days of losses, rising 0.5% to $9,681.50 a ton.
+Benchmark three-month copper on the LME rebounded on Thursday after five days of losses, rising 1.2% in official open-outcry trading to $9,742 a ton.

 Comments